* Updated July 12, 2019

 - Modify the drinking water permitting process to address FIFRA/SDWA interaction.

-- Bring in EPA/Atlanta to conduct a Public Water System Supervision program review.
+- In April 2019, EPA/Atlanta conducted a Public Water System Supervision program review.
+(Results pending.)

 - 2007-2010, annual monitoring and sanitary surveys (annual inspections) were conducted.